microsoft/TypeScript-Website/packages/documentation/copy/en/tutorials/Gulp.md

 - Babel is a hugely flexible compiler that converts ES2015 and beyond into ES5 and ES3.
   This lets you add extensive and customized transformations that TypeScript doesn't support.

-- Uglify compacts your code so that it takes less time to download.
+- Terser compacts your code so that it takes less time to download.

 ## Watchify